Which Razer Laptop Is Right for You? Blade vs Stealth vs Pro

 So which laptop in Razer's stable is right for you?
 Is it the surprisingly potent 12-inch Stealth, the 14-inch Blade (one of the slimmest gaming rigs on Earth) or the 17-inch behemoth that is the Blade Pro?
 The following guide will help you decide.

 The Blade Stealth: For Those Always on the Move

 Pros: Designed to take on the likes of the Dell XPS 13 and Apple Macbook (12-inch), the Razer Blade Stealth serves up power and speed.
-Starting at $1,199, this svelte little beauty (2.8 pounds, 12.6 x 8.1 x 0.52 inches) is made of the same stunning CNC aluminum, gorgeous display and captivating customizable Chroma keyboard as its bigger brethren.
+Priced at $1,249, this svelte little beauty (2.8 pounds, 12.6 x 8.1 x 0.52 inches) is made of the same stunning CNC aluminum, gorgeous display and captivating customizable Chroma keyboard as its bigger brethren.

 However, you can transform the Stealth into a full-fledged gaming system if you invest in the $499 Razer Core, the company's external GPU.
 All you need is the right desktop graphics card and boom!
 You've got a lean, mean gaming machine that will give a bonafide gaming laptop a run for its money.
 But if you need something with a little more oomph, Razer has just announced its latest eGPU, the Core V2.
 It's the first eGPU to feature a dual Thunderbolt 3 internal controller design.
 That means it has separate lanes to support quickly rendering those gorgeous frame rates for your game as well as supporting a 4K display.

 The 12.5-inch Blade Stealth is currently out of stock at Razerzone.com, but the site does offer refurbished models.
 You can also check out Amazon, Newegg and the Microsoft store if you're determined to get a Stealth at this size point.